MetsysLlifer/NEWRPG/README.md

 ## Inspiration

-NEWRPG draws its core inspiration from two innovative games:
+NEWRPG draws its core inspiration from three innovative games:

-*   **Noita:** The deep, emergent physics and chemistry simulation that allows for creative problem-solving and gloriously chaotic fun.
+* **Noita:** Deep, emergent physics and chemistry enabling creative problem‑solving.
-*   **CodeSpells:** The concept of programmable interactions and seeing your creations come to life.
+* **CodeSpells:** Programmable interactions and seeing your creations come to life.
+* **Minecraft:** Sandbox creativity, systemic interactions, and player‑driven worldbuilding.

 ## About the Game